Generating Synchronizing Automata with Large Reset Lengths: Theoretical Base for Computation

 In order to make a slight technical improvement, we introduce the following notions.
 Let $P$ be an arbitrary set of compressible pairs in $\mathcal{A}$.
 By a \emph{synchronizing height} $h(P)$ of $P$ we mean the minimal $h$ such that for each pair $\{x,y\}\in P$ there exists a word $w$ of length $h$ such that $xw=yw$.
 We make use of the observation that if the synchronizing height is smaller than the maximal length of a Frankl-Pin sequence over $P$, then we can improve the Pin's estimation from \cite{Pin1983OnTwoCombinatorialProblems}.

-\begin{theorem} Let $P$ be a set of compressible pairs in $\mathcal{A}$, $h(P)$ the synchronizing height of $P$, and $p(P)$ the maximal length of a Frankl-Pin sequence over $P$.
+\begin{theorem} Let $P$ be a set of compressible pairs in $\mathcal{A}$, $h(P)$ the synchronizing height of $P$, and $p(P,m)$ the maximal length of an $m$-subset Frankl-Pin sequence over $P$.
 Then, for every compressible $m$-subset $M$ of $Q$ ($2 \le m \le n$), there is a word compressing $M$ whose length does not exceed

 \end{theorem} \begin{proof} (In the first part of the proof we modify the Pin's argument mentioned above; see \cite[Proposition~3.1]{Pin1983OnTwoCombinatorialProblems}).
-Let $u=a_1 \dots a_\ell$ be a shortest word such that either $|Mu| < |M|$ or $\{x_k,y_k\} \in Mu$ for some $\{x_k,y_k\} \in P$.
+Let $u=a_1 \dots a_\ell$ be a shortest word such that either $|Mu| < |M|$ or $\{x_k,y_k\} \subseteq Mu$ for some $\{x_k,y_k\} \in P$.
 First observe, that if $|u|=0$, then it means that $M$ contains a pair from $P$, and consequently, there is a word $w$ compressing $M$ of length $|w| \le h(P)$.
-Since, by Theorem~\ref{thm:frankl}, $\binom{n-m+2}{2} \ge p(P)$, $w$ has the required length.
+Since, by Theorem~\ref{thm:frankl}, $\binom{n-m+2}{2} \ge p(P,m)$, $w$ has the required length.